pyksy/nflog_dns/README.md

 # nflog_dns

 DNS packet syslogging using iptables NFLOG, written in C++.
 This program parses A, AAAA and PTR type DNS reply packets and logs the details to syslog or console.

+# .deb/.rpm packages

+Prebuilt .deb/.rpm packages for popular distributions can be downloaded from the Releases page.

 # requirements